Rent Split Calculator

 • Immediately, you will see how much each person should pay—with and without utilities.

-Now we will discuss how the rent is split and the formula behind it
+Now we are going to discuss how the rent is split and the method behind the calculation.

 How the Rent Split is Calculated

-The calculator uses a simple formula to calculate the rent split evenly among roommates.
-Here is the formula:
+You can use the following simple formula to calculate the rent split evenly among roommates.
+Here is the mathematical formula:

 Per Person Rent = (Total Rent + Utilities) / Number of Roommates